-OBJECTIVES DATE KEY PERFORMANCE PERFORMANCE REASON FOR DEVIATION

-INDICATOR STATUS

-6.1 Ensure the End June 2013 Control, regulate and

-enforcement of by- monitor hawkers in town

-laws and the (traffic/health).
-Identify and

-prosecution of allocate sites.

-offenders.
-Development of infrastructure

-c)Determination of tariffs and

-registration of hawkers Develop a

-database of hawkers info and a

-plan

-d)10% of informal traders trained

-and certified.

-e)Assessment of which by-laws are

-necessary to regulate activities in

-the department of community

-services

-6.2 To promote a End June 2013 a) Undertake an assessment of the

-safe and secure status quo in terms of police

-environment stations and the problems

-communities are encountering and

-the best mechanisms to deal with

-the problems.

-b)Facilitate and ensure that

-Community policing forums are

-established

-Develop a crime prevention

-strategy

-6.3 Regulate and End June 2013 a)Develop and implement targets

-manage traffic, for law enforcement to improve

-enforce by-laws and service delivery and increase

-educate the public so income generated through this

-that safety on the exercise for each official.

-road is improved

-OBJECTIVES DATE KEY PERFORMANCE INDICATOR PERFORMANCE STATUS REASON FOR DEVIATION 6.4 Oversee the management of the Licensing Section and Testing Stations so that efficient and effective license services and testing of vehicles takes place End June 2013 a)Perform an audit of establishing the testing stations compliance with SABS requirements.
+OBJECTIVES DATE KEY PERFORMANCE INDICATOR PERFORMANCE STATUS REASON FOR DEVIATION 6.1 Ensure the enforcement of by- laws and the prosecution of offenders.
+End June 2013 Control, regulate and monitor hawkers in town (traffic/health).
+Identify and allocate sites.
+Development of infrastructure c)Determination of tariffs and registration of hawkers Develop a database of hawkers info and a plan d)10% of informal traders trained and certified. e)Assessment of which by-laws are necessary to regulate activities in the department of community services 6.2 To promote a safe and secure environment End June 2013 a) Undertake an assessment of the status quo in terms of police stations and the problems communities are encountering and the best mechanisms to deal with the problems. b)Facilitate and ensure that Community policing forums are established Develop a crime prevention strategy 6.3 Regulate and manage traffic, enforce by-laws and educate the public so that safety on the road is improved End June 2013 a)Develop and implement targets for law enforcement to improve service delivery and increase income generated through this exercise for each official.
+6.4 Oversee the management of the Licensing Section and Testing Stations so that efficient and effective license services and testing of vehicles takes place End June 2013 a)Perform an audit of establishing the testing stations compliance with SABS requirements.
 6.5 Oversee the management of disasters and safety of the residents End June 2013 a)Facilitate discussions with the District municipality for the development of a Disaster management centre in Marble Hall. b)Investigate the feasibility of establishing an ambulance service and develop a proposal